Skip to content

 Query types

-The SQL Passthrough has two types of queries: asynchronous and immediate.
+The SQL Passthrough has three types of queries:

 Query type Description

-Immediate queries Immediate queries are designed for small, time-sensitive queries that can be executed on the server in seconds.
+Immediate queries Immediate queries are small, time-sensitive queries that can be executed on the server in seconds or less.
 The result is returned to the integrator immediately in the POST response.

 Immediate queries

-See the API reference entry for Creating an immediate query for more information.
+See the API reference for more information about Sending an immediate query.

 sequenceDiagram